Teo-CD/JIN-OC_Ex-Unity/README.md

 # Arduino-Unity communication example

-This is a simple Unity project that communicates to an Arduino card, controlling the state of a river blocking the way and turing on an LED when the player is inside a specific area.
+This is a simple Unity project that communicates to an Arduino card.
+The card controls the state of a river blocking the way and the speed of pressure plate timers, allowing to turn on an LED when both timers are active at the same time.
 It uses the `System.IO.Ports` serial objects provided by the .NET framework.
 Check that the project is using .NET 4 in the player settings in Unity !

 The Arduino script is contained in the [Arduino_Controller](Arduino_Controller) folder.
 It cannot be moved out, otherwise the Arduino IDE will complain and force you to create the folder.